 - You could buy second-hand bikes for $180-250 from other travelers at hostels, bike shops, or on Craigslist.
 For ease of mind, I got my bike from a rental shop called Style Motorbike.
 They offer new/semi-new bikes at very affordable prices, and the shop owner is a very honest and helpful person.
-My almost new 120cc 2017 Honda Win costs $250 for 4-weeks, plus $300 deposit that was immediately returned upon returning the bike.
-You could either pick up the bike from Saigon and drop off in Hanoi, or vice versa.
+My almost new 120cc 2017 Honda Win costs $250 for 4 weeks, plus a $300 deposit that was immediately returned upon returning the bike.
+You could either pick up the bike from Saigon and drop it off in Hanoi or vice versa.

 - For travel planning and travel guides, I relied heavily on another blog called Vietnamcoracles.com.
-Tom, the blogger, has lived in Vietnam since 2005 and the website has become the definite go-to source for rich insights on road-trip planning, sight-seeing, food tasting, and cultural awareness for fellow backpackers.
+Tom, the blogger, has lived in Vietnam since 2005 and the website has become the definitive go-to source for rich insights on road-trip planning, sightseeing, food tasting, and cultural awareness for fellow backpackers.
 Thank you Tom!